 - Multi Mineral (including all trace minerals).
 This one is excellent.
 Trace minerals are SUPER important for baby’s development, and your overall health.
 Most people don’t eat nearly enough leafy greens per day or enough variety to get enough minerals.

 - 100 grams of protein daily (per the Bradley Childbirth Method nutrition plan, and general midwife recommendations).
-This is very important to track daily, and can be very difficult to achieve when your stomach starts to get squished more by the baby, or if you’re experiencing morning sickness.
+This is very important to track daily!
+It can be very difficult to achieve when your stomach starts to get squished more by the baby, and if you’re experiencing morning sickness.

 I recommend grass fed collagen powder (and has lots of other benefits), which has no flavor, so you can add it to your tea or other beverage every day.
 OR you can grab some KOS plant protein (delicious!), which is the one that I used.